 Enjoy a High Tea at Fortuna Villa

-It plays a major role in Bendigo Tourism.
 Not only can you enjoy a good evening delicacy with a stunning view, but you can also take part in a tour around the elite mansion.
 The high tea and the tour would take around 2 hours to complete.
 If you’re travelling on a tight timeline, visiting Fortuna Villa is one of the best things to do in Bendigo.
-It saves time and offers you a marvellous experience.

-Built in the mid-19th century, Sandhurst Gaol was a Pentonville prison that is now transformed into a magnificent theatre called Ulumbarra featuring contemporary arts and tales of the bygone days.
-‘Ulumbarra’ derives from the native language of Dja Dja Warrung people who lived in these areas, which means gather together.
+Built in the mid-19th century, Sandhurst Gaol was a Pentonville prison that is now transformed into a magnificent theatre called Ulumbarra, featuring contemporary arts and tales of the bygone days.

-Today what remains of this historic building is its unique architecture which is now refurbished to a state of an extraordinary landmark.
-Travellers will sight the Gaol walls at the first glimpse.
-The Ulumbarra Theatre lies surrounded by the old walls.
-If you like visiting historic locations, visiting Sandhurst Gaol will be one of the best things to do in Bendigo.
+The Ulumbarra Theatre lies surrounded by old walls and if you like visiting historic locations, visiting Sandhurst Gaol would be one of the best things to do in Bendigo.

-Relax in Long Gully Splash Park with Kids
+Relax at Long Gully Splash Park with Kids

 Situated in Greater Bendigo, Long Gully Splash Park is a playground with aquatic facilities.
 Themed after the gold rush, Splash Park is ideal for kids to spend a weekend having fun in the playground or for adults to just relax under the sun.
 It boasts a perfect balance between a water park and a dry park.

 The water play space is undoubtedly the highlight as it is zero-depth, and children can self-activate the splash water fountains.
 The park also offers a perfect spot to enjoy BBQ’s and picnics.